Top Tips for Traveling Solo in Austria

 Food & Drink

-Austria knows food.
-They can dish out a perfectly fluffy and moist cake, tender and juicy meat, and brew a superior beer.
 If you leave Austria without having an apple strudel or a cappuccino or even better, both of them together, you have made a mistake.
 Make a point to sit down, people watch and sip a cappuccino on the rivers edge.
-Then smile to yourself because you are in Austria.

-By Stephanie Mork
+By Stephanie Mor